Skip to main content

 Clear cached data

-Data and cookies cached locally can be cleared easily using the following functions.
+Locally cached data and cookies can be cleared easily by using the following functions.

 Kotlin